mvbasov/OMN/app/src/main/assets/md/default/Help.md

 * Can't return to original link when use in-page reference.
 Back key return to previous page.
 * Pages file name case sensitive but due to Android and VFat file system limitations 'FileName' and 'filename' may be the same file but may not to be ^)
 * Page with zerro file size is not normal for this application.
+* First click on the page header shift top of page content little bit lower then expected (approximetly to the size of expnded header).
+The following click place page content top to apropriate place.
+This issue reproduced only on Xiaomi Mi8 (Android 9) with Lineage OS 16.
+As work around at the end of every html page Goggle material design icon font symbol <i class="material-icons">error</i> placed.
+Symbol is isnvisible (white on white).
+It solve the issue.

 <script>
   window.onload=createTOC();